 Two epistemic perspectives on reality.
 1st person organism/system, which somehow results in or entails consciousness (the hard problem), and 3rd person collective perspective which results in science.

 1st person subjective epistemic perspective.
 The organism/system (e.g., human) has complex representational capacities, in our case acquired via evolution, which somehow entail phenomenal, qualitative consciousness – a subjective mental reality.
 Consciousness is categorically private: experiences are always someone’s, tied to particular representational systems (RSs); experiences aren’t publicly available – no one can literally feel my pain.
 Nor has anyone ever observed a pain or any other conscious state; we don’t even observe our own experiences; rather we subjectively consist of them as we observe the world (see Killing the observer).
 Experiences are intersubjectively invisible, unmeasurable or, even stronger, intersubjectively non-existent.
-The privacy of consciousness is a 3rd person fact about it that helps to generate the hard problem since it’s difficult to claim an identity between something categorically private (one’s experience) and anything that’s public (like one’s brain) – see the section on explanatory non-starters.
+The privacy of consciousness is a 3rd person fact about it that helps to generate the hard problem since it’s difficult to claim an identity between something categorically private (one’s experience) and anything that’s public (like one’s brain) – see Section 2 below on explanatory non-starters.
 The other most difficult aspect of the hard problem is the qualitativeness of the basic elements of consciousness.
-Could be that both privacy and qualitativeness are entangled entailments of being a sufficiently complex RS - see hard problem section.
+It could be that both privacy and qualitativeness are entangled entailments of being a sufficiently complex RS - see Section 5.

 3rd person intersubjective epistemic perspective.
 Public, objective, scientific models of reality abstract away from qualitative subjective experience in forming conceptual and quantitative descriptions of the world.
 Qualia necessarily drop out when forming concepts and constructing quantitative and causal models in the collective epistemic perspective we call science.
 The objective world is just what’s intersubjectively available for observation.
-Since consciousness (phenomenal qualities) isn’t intersubjectively available, no qualitative states (e.g., my red, my pain) play a role in descriptions of the intersubjective, objective world – science is perforce restricted to a purely 3rd person, objective ontology.
-(Note: this leads to ruling out, or at least doubting, certain explanatory possibilities for consciousness, namely those involving mental-physical identity, interactionism, causation, combination, and emergence; see section on explanatory options.)
+Since consciousness (phenomenal, qualitative experience) isn’t intersubjectively available, no qualitative states (e.g., my red, my pain) play a role in descriptions of the intersubjective, objective world – science is perforce restricted to a purely 3rd person, objective ontology.
+(Note: this leads to ruling out, or at least doubting, certain explanatory possibilities for consciousness, namely those involving mental-physical identity, interactionism, causation, combination, and emergence; see Section 2 on explanatory options.)

 Conclusion re mental causation: consciousness not even epiphenomenal.
 Epistemic perspectivalism (EP) can be applied to the puzzle of mental causation, of how conscious states could possibly influence action when neural processes are doing all the causal work (causal closure of physical world).
 The mistake, EP says, is to try to combine two parallel epistemic perspectives on reality when explaining behavior.
 Consciousness isn’t available to 3rd person accounts since it isn’t intersubjectively observable or measurable.
 So conscious experiences aren’t even epiphenomenal: they simply don’t and can’t play a role in intersubjective descriptions and explanations of behavior since they don’t exist intersubjectively.
 For something to be epiphenomenal, it has to be present in a situation but causally disconnected, and qualia simply aren’t present for science.
 But, from our 1st person perspectives qualia are inescapably explanatory: I wince, nurse my arm, because I feel pain.
 So we naturally try to incorporate this 1st person account into the 3rd person account, and then conclude either that 1) qualia are epiphenomenal for behavior since neurons are doing all the causal work, or 2) that non-physical consciousness has some mysterious capacity to influence the physical brain (dualist interactionism).
 But on EP neither is the case.
 Rather, we have two immiscible (uncombinable, unmixable) epistemic perspectives on behavior, each with its own privileged ontology, one mental - private subjective qualitative states - and one physical: publicly observable, intersubjective entities and processes, characterized by concepts and quantities, not qualities.
 We needn't worry about consciousness not being causally effective on 3rd person accounts because the physical processes correlated with consciousness are effective.
 David Rosenthal is skeptical about the causal contribution of consciousness, see here, but for different reasons.
 See Respecting privacy: why consciousness isn't even epiphenomenal for an elaboration of the argument in this section.

 Explanatory priority of 3rd person objectivity.
-The 3rd person perspective wants a unified account of existence, hence wants to explain consciousness from an objective standpoint: how do intersubjectively available, therefore objective, entities give rise to, entail, or connect with private subjective phenomenal states – consciousness?
+The 3rd person perspective wants a unified account of existence, hence wants to explain consciousness from an objective standpoint: how do intersubjectively available, therefore objective, entities give rise to, entail, or connect with private subjective phenomenal states – conscious experiences?
 Note that the 3rd person account necessarily gives ontological priority to what’s intersubjectively available, in that it takes physical, objective things as uncontroversially self-existent.
-So it naturally wants to reduce the mental to the physical, or show how the mental (private phenomenology, qualia) is produced by or otherwise entailed by the physical (public objects extended in space).
+So it naturally wants to reduce the mental to the physical, or show how the mental (private phenomenology, qualia) is produced by or otherwise entailed by the physical (public objects extended in space, such as brain processes).

 What we’re shooting for.
 We want a satisfying explanation, one that demonstrates a transparent, intuitive, necessary entailment from 3rd person reality to 1st person reality, closing the explanatory gap, or if that’s not forthcoming, explain what the relation, if any, is.